What is a Probate? And Selling a House in Probate Florida

 You certainly can!
 But you must follow the legal procedures outlined by Florida law.
 This includes obtaining the necessary court approvals and ensuring that the sale benefits the estate and its beneficiaries.
 Whether the estate was left with a will or intestate, heirs or beneficiaries can petition to sell once it’s clear who inherits the property.

 You’ll have to submit the necessary documents to the court for approval.
 If there is a will, the executor named in the will can sell the probate property.
 The personal representative must act in the best interests of the estate and its beneficiaries.
-They are responsible for managing estate assets prudently, which includes selling property at a fair market value.
+They are responsible for managing estate assets prudently, which includes selling real estate at a fair market value.
 They cannot use estate assets for personal gain or favor one beneficiary over another.
 For estates without a will the court-appointed administrator or the Court in cases lacking heirs, can sell probate property in Florida.

 Do We Buy Houses in Probate?